relaycorp/letro-website/beta.md

 - You _shouldn't_ use the same Letro account id across multiple devices.
 If you do this, each device would have a different set of contacts -- and you can't communicate with a contact you have on another phone, even if your id is the same.
 - Conversations and contacts can't be migrated to other phones or restored if you reinstall Letro.

-We have plans to address these limitations in the future in a privacy-respecting manner.
+We have plans to address these limitations in a privacy-respecting manner.

 ## Known issues